ArthurSpirling/Rejection/essay.md

 now.
 Co-authoring with people helps you build those networks.
 A lot.
-But so does almost anything that involves you being in contact with them: emails, small conferences, etc. I spent too much of my early career feeling---and therefore acting---as if I was on periphery.
+But so does almost anything that involves you being in contact with them: emails, small conferences, etc. I spent too much of my early career feeling---and therefore acting---as if I was on the periphery.
 People thought I was stand-offish and aloof, when I was in fact simply suffering from an extreme form of imposter syndrome.
 My biggest career regret is not throwing myself into the networks I